papermerge/documentation/docs/authentication/oidc/keycloak.md

 `PAPERMERGE__AUTH__USERNAME` and `PAPERMERGE__AUTH__EMAIL` should match the user we created in step 2.
 As it was mentioned, we will use "bender" as administrative user in {{extra.project}}.
-Note that you need to specify `PAPERMERGE__AUTH__PASSWORD`, but whatever you put there is completely irrelevant because administrative user will login with password managed in Keyloak (in our example it is "benderpass").
+Note that you need to specify `PAPERMERGE__AUTH__PASSWORD`, but whatever you put there is completely irrelevant because administrative user will login with password managed in Keycloak (in our example it is "benderpass").

 `PAPERMERGE__AUTH__OIDC_REDIRECT_URL` should match "Valid redirect URIs" from Step 3 and it should be of
 format: `[http|https]://<papermerge-instance-domain>/oidc/callback`.